Whitsundays Beach - white raft on shore

 Nestled in the heart of the Indian Ocean lies a sailor’s paradise that seems almost too good to be true—the Maldives.
 With its crystal-clear waters, pristine white sandy beaches, and vibrant marine life, this archipelago of 26 atolls offers an unparalleled sailing experience that is truly magical.
 Sailing in Paradise The Maldives is a dream…

-• Exploring the Galapagos Islands by Boat
+• Exploring Australia’s Great Barrier Reef by Boat